NUR-498, Research/Senior Paper I

 use with keyword searching for more focused results.

-- CINAHL Headings (in CINAHL) and MeSH 2014 (in MEDLINE with Full Text) provide a subject heading tree (hierarchy), related terms, subheadings, and more.
+- CINAHL Headings (in CINAHL) and MeSH 2015 (in MEDLINE with Full Text) provide a subject heading tree (hierarchy), related terms, subheadings, major concepts, scope, and more.

-- check the box in front of the term to view subject headings or
+- check the box in front of the term to view a list of subheadings OR

-- See: Database Subject Headings and Thesauri PDF
+- See also: Database Subject Headings and Thesauri PDF

 - Use the library catalog to find books in the library.
 Search with broad keywords; Use subject headings.